parker-group/earth-observation-howto/docs/howto_era5_timeseries.md

 ## Path 2 — Copernicus CDS API (direct pull)

 You run these scripts locally in **Python** (via `cdsapi`) or **R** (via `ecmwfr`) — for example in a terminal, Jupyter notebook, or RStudio session.
-Before use, you must [register for a free CDS account](https://cds.climate.copernicus.eu/) and configure your API key (`.cdsapirc` for Python or `.ecmwfr.yml` for R) to allow authentication.
+Before use, you must [register for a free Copernicus CDS account](https://cds.climate.copernicus.eu/) and configure your API key (`.cdsapirc` for Python or `.ecmwfr.yml` for R) to allow authentication.
 Once set up, the scripts will download ERA5 files (usually NetCDF) directly to your working directory or server.

 **Why:** works outside Earth Engine; reproducible server-side scripts.
 **Cons:** setup requires a CDS account + API key; queue times for large requests.